18F/10x-MLaaS/README.md

  - extend to the three other page-level comment fields
  - be dockerized
  - not have to load the word embeddings if they're not going to be used
+ - not use a csv as a databse (Postgres?)
+ - have an API that exposes all of these back-end operations
+ - extend to the site-wide survey
+ - have tests